 Roadside: The roadside is the area outside the traveled roadway.
-This applies to all lands managed by WSDOT and may extend to elements outside the right of way boundaries.
-It includes unpaved median strips and auxiliary facilities such as rest areas, roadside parks, viewpoints, heritage markers, pedestrian and bicycle facilities, wetlands and their associated buffer areas, stormwater treatment facilities, park and ride lots, and quarries and pit sites within the Right of Way.
+This applies to all lands managed by the Washington State Department of Transportation (WSDOT) and may extend to elements outside the right of way boundaries.
+It includes unpaved median strips and auxiliary facilities such as rest areas, roadside parks, viewpoints, heritage markers, pedestrian and bicycle facilities, wetlands and their associated buffer areas, stormwater treatment facilities, park and ride lots, and quarries and pit sites within the right of way.

-Roadside Management encompasses the planning, design, construction and maintenance of the roadside.
+Roadside Management encompasses the planning, design, construction, and maintenance of the roadside.